orestisandriotis/uiAFM/README.txt

 Year 2017
 This project is licensed under the terms of the GNU General Public License v3.0.

+1. unzip the "examplecurves.zip" file to a folder.
+This file includes example AFM-recorded force curves

-1. Open MATLAB and go to the working directory where the .m files are saved
+2. Open MATLAB and go to the working directory where the .m files are saved

-2. In the MATLAB command window type 'mainscript' (without the apostrophes) and press Enter
+3. In the MATLAB command window type 'mainscript' (without the apostrophes) and press Enter

-3. In the pop-up window, navigate and go to the file directory where the force curves are saved
+4. In the pop-up window, navigate and go to the file directory where the force curves are saved

-4. In the pop-up window, input the variables:
+5. In the pop-up window, input the variables:
 a. indenter radius (integer)
 b. reference slope (integer) taken on glass slide [1+/-0.1 from calibration force curves recorded on a stiff substrate eg. glass, mica]
-c. the Poisson’s ratio of the sample (integer)
+c. the Poissonâ€™s ratio of the sample (integer)
 d. filename (structure)
-e. type ‘Y’ or ‘N’ (without the apostrophes, structure) for whether a holding time was applied or not, respectively
+e. type â€˜Yâ€™ or â€˜Nâ€™ (without the apostrophes, structure) for whether a holding time was applied or not, respectively

-and press ‘OK’
+and press â€˜OKâ€™

-5. Review and select the force curves for further analysis.
+6. Review and select the force curves for further analysis.
-In the pop-up window you will be able to review all the force curves and in a second pop-up window select ‘Yes’ or ‘No’ for whether to include or exclude the force curve in the analysis.
+In the pop-up window you will be able to review all the force curves and in a second pop-up window select â€˜Yesâ€™ or â€˜Noâ€™ for whether to include or exclude the force curve in the analysis.
-If ‘Yes’ then the axes are coloured blue and if ‘No’ then the axes are coloured red.
+If â€˜Yesâ€™ then the axes are coloured blue and if â€˜Noâ€™ then the axes are coloured red.
 The user need to justify the reason why a force curve has been discarded from analysis (i.e. contact point has been wrongly defined etc.)

-6. Type the size of the figures in centimeters to be archived.
+7. Type the size of the figures in centimeters to be archived.
 These are figures of force curves for post-process reviewing

-7. Type the portion of the upper part of the unloading curve to be analysed with least-squares linear fit to calculate the DZ slope.
+8. Type the portion of the upper part of the unloading curve to be analysed with least-squares linear fit to calculate the DZ slope.
 Usually 0.25, i.e. 25% of the curve, is selected.

-8. The user is finally asked to select the desirable units (kPa, MPa or GPa) of the elastic modulus
+9. The user is finally asked to select the desirable units (kPa, MPa or GPa) of the elastic modulus